JOELJOSEPHCHALAKUDY/drip-algorithm-javascript/README.md

-# DRIP-algorithm-javascript (Date Range in Period)
+# DRIP Algorithm Javascript (Date Range in Period)

 An Algorithm in JavaScript  for finding start date and end date of current period relative to given contract bill start date and period